A lot of people are now trying to make money blogging as a way to supplement their current income or craft a new and brave career online.

 Let’s jump in!

-I thought I should start this post by talking a little bit about my own journey with making money online and especially in the world of blogging.
-There’s more about this whole thing in my guide to blogging.
+I thought I should start this post by talking a little bit about my own journey with making money online and especially in the world of blogging, just because I want to show how it’s not all smooth sailing and constant growth.

 It all started back at university when I decided that I really didn’t want to work in a 9-5 office job that I hated.
 I had a dream of working for myself so I could avoid things like office politics and spend more time on things that mattered to me.
 I also really wanted to make enough money that I could contribute meaningfully to some charities that I’m passionate about.